norbix93/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game
-This is my solution to the rock paper scissors game challenge.
+This is my solution for the rock paper scissors game challenge.